Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 ### Notes;

-The script now successfully builds *vulkan.turnip.so (Mesa 26.X.X)* for Android aarch64 on Linux Debian; and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices. *Developer debug tools disabled.*
+The script now successfully builds *vulkan.turnip.so (Mesa 26.X.X)* for Android aarch64 on Linux Debian; and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices. *Developer debug tools and GPU Cache disabled.*

 ### 🔍 Summary of Changes & Fixes